mui/material-ui/docs/src/pages/demos/expansion-panels/expansion-panels.md

 Multiple columns can be used to structure the content, and a helper text may be added to the panel to assist the user.

 {{"demo": "pages/demos/expansion-panels/DetailedExpansionPanel.js"}}

+## Customized Expansion Panel

+If you have been reading the [overrides documentation page](/customization/overrides/) but you are not confident jumping in, here is one example of how you can customize the background color of the `ExpansionPanelSummary` and padding of `ExpansionPanelDetails`.

+⚠️ While the material design specification encourages theming, these examples are off the beaten path.

+{{"demo": "pages/demos/expansion-panels/CustomizedExpansionPanel.js"}}